-The class general performance was gained through the central LMS (sim.petra.ac.id) to retrieve the recapitulation of scores and grading.
+The evaluation of each academic year's general performance was gained through the central LMS (sim.petra.ac.id).
+Through this platform, researchers retrieved the recapitulation of scores and grading.
 For the academic year 2019/2020 and 2018/2019, the graph in figure 7 shows the average of both courses which combined in 2020/2021.
 The graph shows normal grade distribution in the academic year 2018/2019, 2019/2020, and 2021/2022.
-Both 2018/2019 and 2019/2020 had a gap of learning experience and relevance to one of each major.
-However, hands-on and project based learning are favorable and bring higher attention to learners.
-Then this approach was taken to practice in academic year 2021/2022 but with defined open ended questions to enable the project based learning and bridging the gap between both majors.
+Both 2018/ 2019 and 2019/2020 had a gap of learning experience and relevance to one of each major.
+However, handson and project-based learning are favorable and bring higher attention to learners.
+Then this approach was taken to practice in academic year 2021/2022 but with defined open-ended questions to enable the projectbased learning and bridging the gap between both majors.
 In this year, the material deliveries were also given in different flows.
 The changes gave better intro and made students better prepare with visualization before given the conceptual approach.